easai/temp-monitor-esp32/README.md

-# Temperature Monitor Project README
+# Temperature Monitor ESP32-OLED-BMP280-AHT20

-This project utilizes the ESP32 C3 Super Mini, equipped with AHT and BMP sensors, on a shared I2C bus.
+This project utilizes the ESP32 C3 Super Mini, equipped with AHT20 and BMP280 sensors, on a shared I2C bus.
 The project includes a PlatformIO unit test that verifies sensor communication using the pio test command.

 ## Pin Configuration